geo2commap/Geo2ComMap/OFDM-MIMO_Throughput_Simulation/Readme.txt

 3. Run main.m to simulate throughput.
 4. All the simulation results including RI, CQI, throughput... will be saved in "Report" directory.
 5. Tx power will be recorded in antenna_power_values.txt
+6. Run "Extract_CQI_Index.py", "Extract_RI.py", and "Extract_Tput.py" to extract CQI index, RI, and Tput data from the simulated result saved in "Report" directory.
+7. Run "CQIIndex2Efficiency.py" to convert CQI index to efficiency.